pr2502/ra-multiplex/README.md

 ## Other LSP servers

 Using other servers requires a bit more setup.
-First enable the `arg_parse` option in `~/.config/ra-multiplex/config.toml`:
+First enable the `arg_parsing` option in `~/.config/ra-multiplex/config.toml`:

 ```toml